 Perhaps that’s because “Eaters of Light”’s credited screenwriter, Rona Munro, last wrote for Who in the 80s when she penned the final episode of the McCoy era, “Survival.”
 She is now the only person to have written for both classic Who and modern Who, and “Eaters of Light” felt like it belonged to a different era.

 –Putting Missy at the end.
 “Eaters of Light”’s biggest sin might be that it felt wholly inessential, and we are too late into the season to have a filler episode, not when the prior one ended with an apparent promise of more action with Missy.
-Instead, she’s stuck reading a book on the TARDIS the entire time, now acting as The Doctor’s mechanic, kind of like he’s granted her work release from prison but assigned strict restrictions on her freedom of movement.
+Instead, she’s stuck reading a book on the TARDIS the entire time, now acting as The Doctor’s mechanic, kind of like he’s granted her a severely limited work release from prison.

 Michelle Gomez is playing the hell out of every scene she gets, but there’s nothing new here.
 Missy is expressing emotions and regret and tears, and The Doctor wants to but doesn’t know if he can believe her.
 We’ve already seen this.
 At this late stage in the season, it would have been more interesting for her to actually go out on the adventure with them, or to do an experimental bottle episode focusing on her stuck in the TARDIS.
 See how she feels her time.
 Glimpse her reactions to watching The Doctor’s Roman adventure through the TARDIS viewscreen.
 Find some way for her to maybe help The Doctor from the TARDIS.